Oscar679/iot_project/README.md

 **Imports of Python libraries**
   - Flask - used for initializing server
   - request - used for fetching json data
-  - jsonify - converts parameter in to json
+  - jsonify - converts parameter into json
   - render_template - serves files inside "template" directory
   - mysql.connector - used for connecting to server
   - os - for environment variables and file paths